leonardoce/leonardoce.github.io/content/post/2014-03-04-checking-emails.markdown

 ```

 As you see I check the email addresses using the RegExp feature of
 Smalltalk.
-The regexp is taken from [this site][email-regexp-site].
+The regexp is taken from [this site](http://www.regular-expressions.info/index.html).

 I know that at this times my should send an activation email to let
 the user activate yourself but I won't do it as I don't want to mess